janeon/automatedLabHelper/README.md

 ### TODO:
 - Write gitignore for virtual environment
-- Turns out lab computers do not current have pip3 installed, so we will need to adapt post processing for the version of pylint 1.9.2
-- Debug in return not caught
 - Possible database setup if going down the route of a more interactive website https://firebase.google.com/docs/web/setup

 ### DONE: